hacker-3342/VideoDownloader/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

-If you are interested in collaborating, please check out the VideoDownloader trello board: https://trello.com/invite/b/66f30aed55d15301b18d88ca/ATTIe726635443f96d7ed98c31a6e7850bcb742B1501/videodownloader
+If you are interested in collaborating, please check out the VideoDownloader trello board: [Trello Board](https://trello.com/invite/b/66f30aed55d15301b18d88ca/ATTIe726635443f96d7ed98c31a6e7850bcb742B1501/videodownloader)

 You should have received a copy of the GNU General Public License along with this project.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).